mladenjovanovic/shorts/cran-comments.md

 0 errors | 0 warnings | 0 note

-* This is re-submission due to CRAN Package Check Error for Solaris during the vignette build up.
+* This is re-submission (updated version) due to CRAN Package Check Error for Solaris during the vignette build up.
 Vignette is rechecked and larger error is added to the data so that stats::nls can converge without error